shakibbinkabir/Project-DS-Wireframe/README.md

 ## 📂 Overview

 **Project DS** is in its early stages, with the wireframing progress currently at **10%**.
-We are currently focused on designing the **frontend structure** of **CoDesk**, laying out the user interface and interaction flow for the platform.
+We are currently focused on designing the **frontend structure** of **Project DS**, laying out the user interface and interaction flow for the platform.
 The wireframe will serve as a blueprint for the final implementation, ensuring a smooth transition between design and development.

 ### 🏗️ Wireframe Contents